Businessman pleads not guilty in slaying of brother’s family

-FREEHOLD, N.J.
-(AP) — A New Jersey businessman accused of killing his brother, his brother’s wife and two children has pleaded not guilty to felony murder and other charges.
+TRENTON, N.J.
+(AP) — A New Jersey businessman accused of killing his brother, his brother’s wife and two children pleaded not guilty Monday to felony murder and other charges, the same day his defense lawyers withdrew from the case due to recently discovered conflicts of interest.

-A public defender for Paul Caneiro entered the pleas Monday during a hearing in Freehold.
-Caneiro had previously been represented by private attorneys who maintained his innocence, but they have withdrawn from the case due to conflicts of interest.
+Michael Wicke, a public defender for Paul Caneiro, 52, entered the pleas on his behalf during a five-minute court hearing in Freehold, New Jersey.

+Monmouth County prosecutors have said Caneiro’s brother, Keith, was planning to cut him off financially because he was suspicious of Paul over missing money from two companies they owned at the Jersey shore.
+The next day, Keith Caneiro and his family were found dead in their burning mansion in Colts Neck.

-An indictment unsealed last month charges Caneiro with murder, felony murder, aggravated arson and a weapons offense.
+An indictment handed up late last month charges Paul Caneiro with murder, felony murder, aggravated arson and a weapons offense.
 He also faces counts of theft, misapplication of entrusted property and hindering his own apprehension.

-The charges stem from the deaths of Keith Caneiro; his wife, Jennifer, and their two young children.
-Their bodies were found after a fire broke out at their Colts Neck home Nov.
-20.

 Most Read Nation & World Stories